supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

   - /about.html
 ---

-I completed MSc-Thesis degree from Department of Computing Science at Simon Fraser University advised by [Prof. Manolis Savva](https://msavva.github.io/) in April 2023. <!--I work at the intersection of deep learning, computer vision and graphics. -->
+I completed Research-based Master's degree in Computer Science in June 2023 from Simon Fraser University, advised by [Manolis Savva](https://msavva.github.io/). <!--I work at the intersection of deep learning, computer vision and graphics. -->
 <!--Currently, I am a Research Intern at Huawei Research Center, Vancouver. -->

 <!--My research work explores developing and evaluating deep learning models for vision/graphics tasks such as 3D shape and scene understanding.  -->